By Conor Humphries and Carmel Crimmins

 The former primary school teacher is under pressure to persuade Europe to cut the cost of a rescue package investors fear could bankrupt the former "Celtic Tiger" economy and viewed with resentment by stretched Irish taxpayers.

 "Yes we are in times without precedent but I believe that for Ireland this current crisis is the darkest hour before the dawn," Kenny told the packed chamber, with his wife and family looking on from the gallery.

 "It is the first day of a journey to a better future."

 Kenny's center-right Fine Gael and junior coalition partner the center-left Labour party scored historic election victories last month on a wave of anger over the 85 billion euros EU/IMF bailout and the reckless bank lending which sparked it.

-With a gaping budget shortfall and a need to get the fiscally conservative Germans on side, the new government has promised to stick to the austerity targets laid down as part of the bailout, prompting derision among left-wing lawmakers.
+With a gaping budget shortfall, the new government has vowed to stick to the fiscal austerity targets laid down as part of the bailout, prompting derision by independent lawmakers.

-"The poisonous cocktail of austerity drawn up, concocted by the witchdoctors in Brussels and in Frankfurt because of the sickness of the European financial system is to continue to be force-fed to the Irish people," Socialist Party member Joe Higgins told parliament.
+"The poisonous cocktail of austerity drawn up, concocted by the witchdoctors in Brussels and in Frankfurt because of the sickness of the European financial system is to continue to be force-fed to the Irish people by this proposed new government," Socialist Party member Joe Higgins told parliament.

 Despite the vocal opposition, the government's record mandate ensured Kenny was elected Taoiseach (prime minister) with 117 votes for and 27 against.